Armenia–Iran relations: Tourism

+Following the steady rise of Iranian tourists in Armenia, the number of Iranian visitors reached 180,000 in 2024, about 30,000 more than in 2023.
+This makes Iran one of the main sources of tourism in Armenia.

+In 2024, the number of foreign tourism in Armenia has fallen by approximately 4.6%; however, the proportion of Iranian arrivals went up to 8,4% of the total number of incoming tourists in December.

+The Armenian Tourism Development Strategy 2025-2029 identified Iran as the key target markets to which the tourism promotion should be directed in Armenia due to the increased significance of people-to-people contacts and the cross-border movements between the states.

 Cultural ties

 Iranian Parthian and Persian have had a massive lexical impact on the Armenian language with a number of linguistic borrowings entering the Armenian language.
 In fact, when linguists tried to classify Armenian in the late 19th century, they (erroneously) classified it as an Iranian language.
+Armenia and Iran are the only two countries in mainland West Asia to speak majority Indo-European languages.

 Due to the very long intertwined histories, many of the millennia- and century-old Armenian chapels, monasteries and churches in the world can be found within modern-day Iran, including Saint Stepanos Monastery, St. Thaddeus Monastery and the Chapel of Dzordzor.
 These three ancient Armenian places of worship have been inscribed for several years now (since 2008) in the UNESCO World Heritage List, under the name of the "Armenian Monastic Ensemble of Iran."

 In recent years, Iran's cultural attaché to Armenia, Reza Atufi, has announced that the two countries have reached a preliminary agreement to make a joint television series.
 He said that the joint venture would portray the social and cultural life of Iran and Armenia and expand cinematic ties between the two countries.